 In 2017, Delray Beach's community-wide emissions totaled 998,446 mtCO2e, and we identified transportation activities as the largest emitter of GHG, Click on this link to review the complete GHG Inventory.
 The city will next prepare a Climate Action Plan (CAP) to identify actions needed to achieve the stated reduction goals.

 We are working to draft the Conservation, Sustainability and Resilience element to be added to the City’s Comprehensive Plan: Always Delray.
 We are also rewriting the Coastal Element.
 The data and goals are presented to the Always Delray steering committee and the individual topic related working groups.
 This project should be completed by the spring of 2019.

-In December of 2015 Ordinance Land Development Regulation pertaining to development in the central business district (CBD) was amended adding a requirement that new buildings 50,000 square feet or larger must attain a green building designation of Leadership in Energy and Environmental Design (LEED) Silver or equivalent.
+In December of 2015, Ordinance 02-15 "Green Building Requirements" updated the Land Development Regulation pertaining to development in the central business district (CBD) adding a requirement that new buildings 50,000 square feet or larger must attain a green building designation of Leadership in Energy and Environmental Design (LEED) Silver or equivalent.
 To date, a handful of new developments in the downtown have been subject to the regulation.
 Moreover, because CBD district is largely built-out and only a few sites can accommodate a building over 50,000, much of the new construction in the pipeline will not be required to be green certified.
 The Office of Sustainability is working to create solutions, which may include amendments to the local development regulations that will increase the number of new buildings that will have to meet the specification for green certification.